isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-04-01-post-a-moving-journey-film-archiving-and-curatorship.md

 To raise the funds needed to run a film archive, modern archivists must advocate for their cause while ensuring that potential donors understand why the archive’s work is important, and its impact on heritage and artistic preservation.
 Regardless of the worthiness of the film archive’s intentions, the public will not support preservation without seeing its results.
 Archivists need to make their work visible in order to raise the public’s awareness of what exactly archives do.
 Only then can archives elicit continued support and generate new revenues.[^14] Over the years, the AFA has done its best to connect with the public and its stakeholders by promoting and showcasing its programmes in order to garner support and goodwill.
 This was particularly important during those early years when the AFA was an independent not-for-profit organisation and depended solely on public funding.

 Aside from the variety of talks, workshops and film screenings for educators, students, the film community and the general public, the AFA has organised different events to create awareness on film preservation.
-The Save Our Film campaign in 2010 was a collaboration with final-year students from the Nanyang Technological University's Wee Kim Wee School of Communication and Information and was aimed at raising awareness among youths aged 15 to 35 on Singapore’s rich local film heritage and the importance of keeping it alive for future generations.
+The Save Our Film campaign in 2010 was a collaboration with final-year students from Nanyang Technological University's Wee Kim Wee School of Communication and Information.
+It was aimed at raising awareness among youths aged 15 to 35 on Singapore’s rich local film heritage and the importance of keeping it alive for future generations.
 The campaign featured a series of nationwide guerrilla-style publicity efforts such as mock DVDs and posters at supporting stores and cinemas that promoted early Singapore titles with a twist; video projections on walls and ceilings at public spaces; and a roving showcase featuring recordings from local film community personalities.[^15] Another more recent effort in 2014 to raise the profile of AFA’s preservation efforts was its successful inscription of 91 Cathay-Keris Malay Classics into the UNESCO Memory of the World Asia-Pacific Register.[^16]

 Nonetheless, advocating film preservation is an uphill task, especially when there are so many equally worthy public causes competing for funds.
 In an effort to take on a more proactive curatorial role and shed the passivity that archives are usually associated with, film archives all over the world are using technology to restore older titles in their collection and make these films more accessible to the public.[^17] Through such restoration projects, the archive is able to more effectively advocate for its work through the films it chooses to restore and the strategic activities it can organise in connection with the restored films.
 However, film restoration is a highly expensive investment; the restoration of a single film could cost upwards of S$100,000, depending on its condition.
 Although the AFA has embarked on the restoration of a number of important films and has accompanying programmes lined up, its other functions, specifically, preservation and access, remain a priority.
 After all, without preservation, there would be no films to restore: the restoration process is only a means to achieve the larger and overarching goal of film preservation.